Le subjonctif: the Subjunctive in French

 Examples:

-Pourvu que sa famille lui ait souhaité sa fête. → Pourvu que sa famille la lui ait souhaitée.Hopefully his family wished him a happy birthday.
+Pourvu que sa famille lui ait souhaité sa fête. → Pourvu que sa famille la lui ait souhaitée.Hopefully his family wished him a happy name day. → Hopefully his family wished it him. (direct object = feminine singular)

 Example: